Roman numerals

-The use of Roman numerals continued long after the decline of the Roman Empire.
-From the 14th century on, Roman numerals began to be replaced by Arabic numerals; however, this process was gradual, and the use of Roman numerals persisted in various places, including on clock faces.
+The use of Roman numerals has continued long after the decline of the Roman Empire.
+From the 14th century on, Roman numerals began to be replaced by the positional Hindu–Arabic numeral system; however, this process was gradual, and the use of Roman numerals has persisted in some contexts, such as on clock faces.
 For instance, on the clock of Big Ben (designed in 1852), the hours from 1 to 12 are written as: